-LCU's asset composition changed in 2019 compared to 2018.
-In 2019, the loan portfolio decreased to 60.79% of total assets (2018 - 67.42%).
-As asset growth was strong at 6.48% for the year, the amount of corporate investments held increased to 24.40% (2018 - 20.26%).
-LCU continues to look for opportunities to increase its loan portfolio as loans typically generates a higher rate of return compared to dollars in corporate investments.
+LCU's asset composition followed the same trend as 2019 with a decrease in the loan portfolio percentage.
+This ratio fell to 57.01% of total assets in 2020 (2019 - 60.79%) despite an overall monetary increase in loans.
+The amount of corporate investments held by LCU increased to 32.45% (2019 - 24.40%) due to the growth in total assets outpacing the growth in the loan portfolio.
+LCU continues to look for opportunities to increase its loan portfolio as loans typically generate a higher rate of return when compared to corporate investments.